Get Started with AwardcoGet a Demo

 Do you have a hard time leaving work at work?
 You’re not alone.
 Many people feel stuck in the “grind” where one work day bleeds into the next without any time to relax and reset.
 Continual stress without a break to decompress leads to burnout.

 Morning routines get a lot of attention, but consider creating an evening routine with activities that help you unwind from the workday.
 Here are a few things to consider adding to your schedule after work.

-If you’re on public transportation consider talking to the person next to you.
+If you use public transportation, consider talking to the person next to you.
 Small social interactions can help boost your mood.
-As you focus on other people you get a break from focusing on your own stresses.
+As you focus on other people, you get a break from focusing on your own stresses.
 It could be just the thing to reset after a day at work.